 Will the government compensate landowners and businesses around Ghost Reservoir for the impacts caused by lower water levels at Ghost Reservoir?

-Lower water levels at Ghost Reservoir during the period of this agreement are still within the operating limits of TransAlta’s water licence.
-Government will undertake an assessment of water supply issues in the Summer Village of Ghost
+No. Lower water levels at Ghost Reservoir during the period of this agreement are still within the operating limits of TransAlta’s water licence.

 How will lack of access to a water supply for fire prevention affect residents’ insurance?
 This should not be at their expense and should be covered by the government.
-Is this a possibility?
+Is this a possibility, and why not?

 Ghost Lake Village and the rural municipality are responsible for fire suppression services.
-Alberta Environment and Parks will supply the Village with a large mobile pump (and appropriate training) to aid the Village in fire suppression.
+Alberta Environment and Parks has supplied the Village with a large mobile pump (and appropriate training) to aid the Village in fire suppression and will do so again for 2018 should that be required.
+If residents have concerns regarding insurance they should get in contact with their insurance provider.

+The land values for Ghost Lake Village residents have been affected significantly.
 Taxes have not decreased but in fact increased over the last few years.
 Why has there been no compensation or lowering of taxes for the residents?
+When residents in other areas have been compensated for flood mitigation issues why are Ghost Lake Village residents also not compensated?

 Have a question about the modified operations agreement between the Alberta government and TransAlta?
 Contact the Information Centre: